MadFunMaker/neural_recommender_notes/notes/overview_recsys.md

     - Use implicit feedback (For user-item interaction)
     - Use user information such as demographics (For user-associated attribute)
     - Integrate above two sources to represent new user latent factor $p'_u$
+  - Temporal dyanmics
+    - Item biases, user biases, user preference $p_u$ vary over time
+    - New item gets attention, users change their baseline predictor, and user preference changes from some to others.
+  - Confidence model (used in implicit rating)
+    - Implicit feedback is less certain than explicit feedback, also hard to quantify.
+    - Confidence model gives less weight to less meaningful observations.

 #### Content-based methods
 - Use user profiles, item information, reviews (Collaborative topic modeling)